 But that’s probably obvious.

 You should also look at the quality and volume of their experience.

-- How many developments have they been involved in?
+- How many developments has your property mentor in mind been involved in?

 - What different types?